michaelcale/books/books/go/0020-basic-types/140-pointers.md

 Id: 801000gd
 ---

-A pointer to a type is address of the value of that type in memory.
+A pointer to a type is the address of the value of that type in memory.

 Unlike C, Go doesn't have pointer arithmetic.
 You can take an address of a variable but you can't add or substract from a pointer.